Top 10 Vaginal Health Tips: Essential Advice for Balance

 8. Wipe from front to back

 Your mom might have shared this one with you.
 We’re saying it too: Wipe front to back.
+This simple yet crucial practice is one of the essential vaginal health tips.

 9. Take a shower after working out